 Inspired by UNESCO’s medium-term (2022-2029) priorities (e.g. Africa, gender equality, and youth empowerment), and committed to the UN Decade of People of African Descent (2015-2024), the overarching aims of the Collective Healing Initiative are:

-- to break the silence about historical brutality of slavery, colonialism, genocide and continued structural violence
+- to break the silence about historical brutality of slavery, colonialism, genocide and continued structural violence, and confront socio-economic deprivation, exclusion, and vulnerability

 - to challenge gender inequality, social injustice, and structural racism